timschneeb/GalaxyBudsClient/README.md

     <a href="https://github.com/ThePBone/GalaxyBudsClient/releases"><img alt="Download" src="https://github.com/ThePBone/GalaxyBudsClient/blob/master/screenshots/download.png"></a>
 </p>

+The Windows package is also available to install with Windows Package Manager (winget)

+`winget install ThePBone.GalaxyBudsClient`

 ## How it works

 To use Bluetooth wireless technology, a device must be able to interpret certain Bluetooth profiles, which are definitions of possible applications and specify general behaviors that Bluetooth-enabled devices use to communicate with other Bluetooth devices.